 How to Find the Distance across a Pond

 Trigonometry is very handy for finding distances that you can’t reach to measure.
 Imagine that you want to string a cable diagonally across a pond (so you can attach a bunch of fishing line and hooks).
-If you’re creative, you can let the diagonal distance be the hypotenuse of a right triangle.
+The diagonal distance is the hypotenuse of a right triangle.
 You can measure the other two sides along the shore.

 The two sides of the triangle that you can measure, the height and the width of the pond, are 40 feet and 96 feet.
 These are the two legs of a right triangle.
 Use the Pythagorean theorem to solve for the hypotenuse, which is the diagonal distance across the pond.